-If you run a business in the construction sector or operate as a sole trader in the building and construction industry, then you’ll be well aware of the Construction Industry Scheme (CIS).
+If you run a business in the construction sector or operate as a sole trader in the building and construction industry, you’ll be aware of the Construction Industry Scheme (CIS).

-CIS is designed to ensure a fair deal for subcontractors who work in construction, and to ensure that businesses in the sector meet certain legislative requirements.
-One effect of this is to place greater burdens upon businesses operating in this sector, creating extra administrative duties that can burn those essential resources of time and money.
-If you are finding your CIS duties onerous or confusing, contact Mercian Accountants, we’re experts in accountancy for the construction industry, and we’ll free up your time and resources.
+CIS is designed to ensure a fair deal for subcontractors who work in construction.
+It also ensures that businesses in the sector meet certain legislative requirements.
+One effect is that greater burdens are placed upon businesses operating in this sector.
+This creates extra administrative duties that can take up time and money.
+If you are finding your CIS duties onerous or confusing, contact Mercian Accountants.
+We’re experts in accountancy for the construction industry, and we’ll free up your time and resources.

-Subcontractors may work for a large number of employers during the tax year, and this could make it very difficult for them to submit a fair and accurate self-assessment tax report.
-The Construction Industry Scheme was implemented to simplify this process; making it easier for people who work within this vital industry.
+Subcontractors may work for a large number of employers during the tax year, this can make it difficult for them to submit a fair and accurate self-assessment tax report.
+The Construction Industry Scheme was implemented to simplify this process, making it easier for people who work within this vital industry.
 When subcontractors are paid for their work, the contractor must withhold some of the pay and send it directly to HMRC.
-The subcontractor can then offset this withheld payment against their tax bill, meaning that there shouldn’t be any nasty surprises when it comes to tax return time.
+The subcontractor can then offset this withheld payment against their tax bill, meaning that there shouldn’t be any surprises when it comes to the tax return.

 - Registering with the CIS scheme

 - Withholding payments and submissions to HMRC